Pumpkin Spice Mix

 What better way to welcome fall than a sprinkle of the fresh homemade pumpkin spice mix over your baked goods and drinks?
 Did you know that this spice mix needs only five basic spices you probably already have in your pantry?

-from powders
+From powders

 - In a small bowl, combine all the powdered spices well.
 Use a small whisk to ensure everything is well combined.